kubeshark/docs/src/pages/en/automation_hooks.md

 `elapsedTime` is the time that passed until the emit of this item.

-`passed` field manipulates the web UI to mark the item as **green** in the left-pane.
+`passed` field manipulates the dashboard to mark the item as **green** in the left-pane.

-`failed` field manipulates the web UI to mark the item as **red** in the left-pane.
+`failed` field manipulates the dashboard to mark the item as **red** in the left-pane.

-The hook `onItemQueried` is called whenever an already captured and stored TCP/UDP stream is queried or fetched through the web UI.
+The hook `onItemQueried` is called whenever an already captured and stored TCP/UDP stream is queried or fetched through the dashboard.
 All of its other aspects are same with the [`onItemCaptured`](#onitemcaptureddata-object) hook.

 > The call to hook `onItemQueried` depends on user's action, it's **not** sourced from network traffic capture.